IPS-Eye-White

 And the dragon stood on the sand of the seashore.
 Then I saw a beast coming up out of the sea, having ten horns and seven heads, and on his horns were ten diadems, and on his heads were blasphemous names.
 And the beast which I saw was like a leopard, and his feet were like those of a bear, and his mouth like the mouth of a lion.
 And the dragon gave him his power and his throne and great authority.
 (Revelation 13:1-2 NASB)

-Daniel: The seventh chapter of the book of Daniel states that in the first year of Belshazzar (king of Babylon) he saw "four winds of heaven" stirring up the great sea and four great and very diverse beasts emerging from it.
+Daniel: The seventh chapter states that in the first year of Belshazzar (king of Babylon) he saw "four winds of heaven" that stirred up the great sea and four great and very diverse beasts emerging from it.
 Daniel then went on to describe each of the creatures.

-If one compares the two descriptions it becomes obvious that the first beast John saw was a composite of the four seen by Daniel.
-Thus correctly understanding the beast in Revelation (that has yet to make its appearance on the world's stage) depends on thoroughly understanding what Daniel's four beasts represented.
+Quite obviously the first beast John saw was a composite of the four seen by Daniel.
+Thus in order to correctly understand the beast in Revelation (that has yet to make its appearance on the world's stage) one needs to thoroughly understand what Daniel's four beasts represented.

 Also Daniel's Amazing prophecies - The Rise and Fall of The Empires

-In those days, a head suggested a king or leader of some kind.
+A head in ancient days suggested a king or leader of some kind.
 The leopard that Daniel saw had four heads which leads us to the next world power - the Greeks.

 After his death, four of his generals divided the empire between them.
 This historical fact not only corresponds with Daniel's second beast in chapter seven but also with a subsequent vision recorded in Daniel 8.
 (See Daniel's Vision on THIS Page -Scroll down slightly)